awaazo/awaazo/README.md

 ### Backend:
 - **C# with ASP.NET Core**: Our primary backend framework.
+- **Python with LangChain**: Used specifically for AI-related tasks.
+LangChain is a framework designed to simplify the creation of applications using large language models.
 ### APIs:
 - **OpenAI APIs**
 - **Eleven Labs APIs**